 We know he was born on the Isle of Man in 1884 and his father had become a gardener on the large estate of Kentraugh and then at Government House (see my previous post for John Morrison).
 The 1901 census shows the family living at Kentraugh: John and his wife Margaret (nee Christian) and children John James, William Ernest, Lydia Christian, Edith May and Thomas Henry.
 Ernie, aged 16 years was shown as also working as a gardener.
 The next record of Ernie was when he married my grandmother Elizabeth Caroline Marian Thomasina (Briscoe) Ramsden, known as Carrie, in 1912 at Campsie, New South Wales.
 How and when he arrived in Australia had always been unknown until this latest discovery.

-By the early 1920s the family had moved again to a larger house in nearby Restwell Street, called Ellan Vannin but known as “The Ranch”.
-The large block included a tennis court where family and friends played and socialised.
+By the early 1920s the family had moved again to a larger house in nearby Restwell Street, called Ellan Vannin (the Manx language name of the Isle of Man) but known as “The Ranch”.
+The large property included a tennis court where family and friends played and socialised.
 Also in this period Ernie established a fuel and produce business near the railway station in Bankstown with a succession of partners over several years, and there are a number of photographs of him and his delivery wagon.
 The business wasn’t to last more than a few years however and it has been suggested that Ernie was not a hard enough businessman, but somewhat of a “soft touch” in those difficult post-WW1 times, incurring too many bad debts to sustain the business.
-Whether this was a contributing factor is not known, but within a few years his marriage had failed and he had left Bankstown.
+Whether this was a contributing factor is not known, but within a few years his marriage had failed and he had left Bankstown in 1926.

-Ernie tried to meet and stay in contact with his children but this seems to have been denied by Carrie unbeknown to Lydia and Alfred although one remaining letter makes it clear that he missed his children but did not want to return to Bankstown.
+That family Christmas vacation does suggest that Ernie cared for the children.
+After the separation he also tried to meet and stay in contact with his children but this seems to have been denied by Carrie unbeknown to Lydia and Alfred although one remaining letter (March 1927) makes it clear that he missed his children but did not want to return to Bankstown.

-Since that separation little is known of Ernie’s life except he worked at Sydney’s Central railway station as a “grill cook” until heart problems forced him to retire at the age of 61 years.
-It appears that he lived alone, renting a room in Riley Street, Sydney. in 1951 at the age of 67 his heart problems ended his life.
+Little is known of Ernie’s later life except that he worked at Sydney’s Central railway station as a “grill cook”, struggling financially and being unable to provide support for his children while living alone in a rented room in Riley Street, Sydney.
+In 1946 heart problems forced him to retire prematurely at 61 years old, and in 1951 he died at the age of 67.
 His cremation was apparently attended only by his landlady and a small memorial plaque can be found at the Eastern Suburbs Memorial Park.

-Nowadays among the advice given to researchers includes: revisiting sources periodically, and especially online resources which are continually be added to.
+Nowadays, among the advice given to family historians is the revisiting of sources periodically, and especially online resources the content of which is continually increasing.
 Also to break through a brick wall in the family tree it can help to “go around the wall” by researching other family members such as siblings.
 My discovery resulted from following these bits of advice.